 Who doesn’t love a simple, sweet Apple Puree with Optional Vanilla?
-Warmed or chilled, baby is sure to enjoy this delicious puree on its own, or paired with cereal, natural yoghurt, or other fruit and vegetables.
-The added vanilla gives a lovely depth of flavour to this wonderful first food.
-This is a versatile, easy to make baby puree that is a regular on my home cooking list.
+Warmed or chilled, baby is sure to enjoy this yummy puree on its own, or paired with cereal, natural yoghurt, or other fruit and vegetables.
+The added vanilla gives a lovely depth of flavour to this popular first food.
+This is a versatile, easy-to-make apple baby puree that is a regular on my home cooking list.
 It’s sure to be on yours as well.

 Ingredients in Apple Puree with Optional Vanilla

-It’s a very simple ingredient list for this homemade baby food:
+It’s a very simple ingredient list for this homemade apple baby food:

 Vanilla – I’ve added vanilla as an optional ingredient in this recipe, but it’s up to you to include or leave out.
 Cinnamon is another common spice added to apple which works really well.